 - Resident Sentiment: The level of 'welcome' that residents from each province/region are feeling towards accepting visitors into their communities.
-In addition, sentiment towards receptivity of seeing advertising promoting their communities. - Travel-Related Measures: A summary of the travel and tourism-related measures in place in each province and territory. - 3.
+In addition, sentiment towards receptivity of seeing advertising promoting their communities. - 2.
+Travel-Related Measures: A summary of the travel and tourism-related measures in place in each province and territory.
+A map outlining the current travel restrictions and self-isolation requirements is available on Destination Canada's website: https://caen-keepexploring.canada.travel/canada-nice#canadamap - 3.
 Methodological Notes: An explanation of the methodologies in the different sections and relevant sources.